ncsu-landscape-dynamics/pynodelauncher/README.md

 possibly spread over multiple nodes, using MPI depending on job submission on HPC.
 Each individual task can be additionally parallelized within itself when the MPI command or job submission accounts for that.

+## Citation

+If you use this software, please cite it using DOI, information provided on Zenodo, or the content of the [CITATION](CITATION.cff) file.
+Each version (release) has its own DOI and [DOI 10.5281/zenodo.4779075](https://doi.org/10.5281/zenodo.4779075) refers to all versions.

 ## Installation